Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/06. Digital Asset Management/07. DAM Working with groups of assets/README.md

 # Use collections to group and share groups of assets​

-Use collections to share assets and speed projects​ using Content Hub DAM to control access for third parties.
+> This scenario describes how a user can create collections to group and share assets to speed-up projects​ using Content Hub DAM and control access for third parties.

 1. Go to your Content Hub instance.